 ** DEFINITION OF CAUSATION ASSESSMENT (CA)

-This is an oral assessment to determine how the movements, postural positions and activities that you perform on a daily basis are related to your pain and other symptoms.
+This is an oral and visual assessment to determine how the movements, postural positions and activities that you perform on a daily basis are related to your pain and other symptoms.
 In other words, how you sit, stand and move are essential ingredients in influencing the way you feel.
 Our ongoing, collaborative assessment also yields greater insights into how physical, mental and emotional stress can manifest itself in the body.
 And it can provide important strategies for halting the degenerative process.